ethsana/sana-docs/docs/installation/bee-clef.md

 ---
-title: Bee Clef
+title: Sana Clef
 id: bee-clef
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Bee makes use of Go Ethereum's external signer, [Clef](https://geth.ethereum.org/docs/clef/tutorial).
+Sana makes use of Go Ethereum's external signer, [Clef](https://geth.ethereum.org/docs/clef/tutorial).

-Because Bee must sign a lot of transactions automatically and quickly, a [Bee specific version of Clef, Bee Clef](https://github.com/ethersphere/bee-clef) has been packaged which includes all the relevant configuration needed to make Clef work with Bee.
+Because Sana must sign a lot of transactions automatically and quickly, a [Sana specific version of Clef, Sana Clef](https://github.com/ethsana/sana-clef) has been packaged which includes all the relevant configuration needed to make Clef work with Sana.

 :::caution
-Bee Clef will create a new Ethereum key pair for you during installation.
-Make sure you keep a [backup](/docs/working-with-ant/backups) of your key pair somewhere safe and secure!
+Sana Clef will create a new Ethereum key pair for you during installation.
+Make sure you keep a [backup](/docs/access-the-ant/backups) of your key pair somewhere safe and secure!
 :::

 ## Packages

-Bee Clef can be installed automatically using your system's package manager.
+Sana Clef can be installed automatically using your system's package manager.